A spark plug needs to be cleaned once it accumulates a lot of grime and oil.

 - Propane torch (blow torch)

-Apart from gathering the equipment, you must perform 3 important preparation steps before cleaning spark plugs.
+Apart from gathering the equipment, you must perform 3 essential preparation steps before cleaning spark plugs:

 - Disconnect the negative terminal on the battery.